Video Production Tools are Your Extensions as a Solo Creator

 mirrorless camera.

-You can also use a mirrorless camera for shooting videos.Video Production Tools: A representative image of a mirrorless camera.
+What is a mirrorless camera good for?Video Production Tools: A representative image of a mirrorless camera.

 If you're serious about making video presentations, other than home videos, and if you're into cinema, you may find yourself gravitating towards an interchangeable-lens camera.